Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Method

 The $\alpha_{(g-i,i)}$, $\beta_{(g-i,i)}$, and $\gamma_{(g-i,i)}$ parameters were determined for any location $(g-i,i)$ in the CMD from a region outside $\sim 120$ kpc from Andromeda's center, assuming that the density of objects in this external region is produced uniquely by contamination (the reader is referred to \citetalias{martin_2013} for a detailed description of the model).
 The parameters $\alpha_{(g-i,i)}$, $\beta_{(g-i,i)}$, $\gamma_{(g-i,i)}$ used here are slightly different than the ones of \citetalias{martin_2013} since we now use the new public reduction of PAndAS presented in \citet{mcconnachie_2018}.

-Practically, the number of contaminant objects per spatial pixel of 15 $\times$ 15 arcmin$^2$ , $N_j$, is computed using Eq.(\ref{eq_conta}) for the value of $\alpha_{(g-i,i)}$, $\beta_{(g-i,i)}$ and $\gamma_{(g-i,i)}$ and integrating the model counts in the CMD region delineated by the M31 RGB selection box mentioned above.
+Practically, and following \citetalias{martin_2013}, the number of contaminant objects per spatial pixel of 15 $\times$ 15 arcmin$^2$, $N_j$, is computed using Eq.(\ref{eq_conta}) for the value of $\alpha_{(g-i,i)}$, $\beta_{(g-i,i)}$ and $\gamma_{(g-i,i)}$ and integrating the model counts in the CMD region delineated by the M31 RGB selection box mentioned above.
 This number is multiplied by $\mathcal{F}=0.93$, since \citetalias{ibata_2014b} show that $\simeq 7\%$ of the objects of the external region over which the contamination model was constructed, and which are in a color-magnitude region similar to the M31 RGB box, are actually stars from the halo of M31.
 Moreover, to incorporate statistical fluctuations to the contamination model, the actual number of contaminants for each pixel is drawn randomly, assuming a Poissonian distribution centered on $N_j$.
-The spatial locations of the $N_j$ contaminant particles are then randomly distributed following a uniform distribution over the pixels.
+The spatial locations of the $N_j$ contaminant particles of a given pixel are then randomly distributed following a uniform distribution over the pixel.

 The $g$ and $i$ magnitudes of the contaminant particles are then randomly distributed following the probability distribution function (PDF) of the contaminant CMD at the location of the spatial pixel of the ``stars'' (see \citetalias{martin_2013}).
 It is important to note here that the magnitudes given by the model are already corrected for the extinction.
 The photometric uncertainties of each contaminant ``star'' are then computed using Eq.(\ref{eq_uncert}).
 Finally, only the contaminant ``stars'' that are contained in the M31 RGB box are kept.
 This removes the few particles from pixels cut by the M31 RGB box that are outside this box.
 Depending on the science goal with the mocks, the M31 RGB box criterion can be removed from the overall pipeline (i.e. for particles from the stellar mock and for contaminants).
 However, in that case the number of contaminants will be slightly overestimated, as mentioned earlier, but by less than $7\%$, since this number was obtained in the M31 RGB box, which contains most of the M31 halo stars.